-These two cases are being appealed from Ontario, but BC has recently passed a law that is modeled on the Ontario law being challenged in these two appeals.
+These two cases, Maia Bent, et al. v Howard Platnick, et al. and 1704604 Ontario Limited v Pointes Protection Association, et al., were appealed from Ontario, but BC recently passed a law that is modeled on the Ontario law that was challenged in these two appeals.
 On March 25, 2019, the BC legislature passed the Protection of Public Participation Act, S.B.C.
 2019, c.
 3. The purpose of this new law is to enhance public participation by protecting expression on matters of public interest from lawsuits that limit this kind of expression.

-These cases are the first time that the Supreme Court of Canada will consider legislation that is specifically aimed at addressing the harms of SLAPP suits.
+These cases were the first time that the Supreme Court of Canada considered legislation that is specifically aimed at addressing the harms of SLAPP suits.
 This type of law is often called “anti-SLAPP legislation.”